itstrangvu/trangs/content/portfolio/apify-homepage.md

 Key results we got a month after the release

-+14%
-Sign ups
++14% sign ups

-+27%

-page views
++27% page views

-+4s

-average time spent on page
++4s average time spent on page

-sessions by source

-See it live

 # Challenges